Impact review cycles

 • By applying and interviewing for open positions that are approved in our headcount plan.
 This type of promotion may occur outside of a review cycle, but eligibility is determined by prior Impact Assessment.

-What criteria determines promotions?
+What criteria determine promotions?

 The following criteria support promotions: